Keeping Cool in Style: Summer Health and Fashion Tips for Dogs with Canine Expert, Dr Emma

 • Carry water, treats, and poo bags to meet your dog’s needs during outings.

-• Use positive reinforcement and basic commands to maintain focus and impulse control.
+• Use positive reinforcement and basic commands to ensure safety for your pooch.

 • Monitor your dog’s body language to adjust walks for comfort and safety.